Findings Perspective

 Findings Detail View

-This view provides you detailed information about a single finding:
+The Findings Detail view provides detailed information about a single finding:

 It shows you the finding message again as well as more detailed information about the impact of this type of finding on code quality.